-- \ Vlahov et al reported that over 3 of respondents started using cigarettes in the week after the 9/11 attacks, but did not use the week before. - \ Nearly 20% started drinking alcohol the week after, but did not use the week before. - \ Almost 3% began using marijuana the week after, but did not use the week before. - \ Nearly 50% of respondents reported increased nicotine and alcohol use after the attacks.
+- Vlahov et al reported that nearly 30% of respondents started using cigarettes, marijuana, and alcohol in the week after the 9/11 attacks, but did not use the week before. - Nearly 20% started drinking alcohol the week after, but did not use the week before. - Almost 3% began using marijuana the week after, but did not use the week before. - Nearly 50% of respondents reported increased nicotine and alcohol use after the attacks.

-\ Am J Epidemiol 2002;155:988-96
+Am J Epidemiol 2002;155:988-96